matthewperrywa/fifteen-puzzle/README.md

 # fifteen-puzzle
 Playable fifteen puzzle game modeled after the famous tile sliding puzzle.

+The FifteenPuzzle class is the main class and it allows the user to play the game.

 The Grid class models the grid of tiles.

-The FifteenPuzzle class allows the user to play the game.